networknt/light-doc/content/en/service/proxy/benchmark.md

 ```

-We make the modification in the handler.yml to comment out the `default` chain from the path `/v1/pets` so that no middleware handlers will executed before the business handler is invoked.
+We modify the handler.yml to comment out the `default` chain from the path `/v1/pets` so that no middleware handlers are executed before the business handler is invoked.

 server.yml